Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/pumpkin-patrol/rules/_index.md

 {{% rules-block id="expansions" heading="Expansions" icon="expansion"  icontint="purple" %}}

 Once you're familiar with the base game, you can try the more advanced sets!

+{{% rules-block heading="Variants" %}}

+**Want an easier game?** (Perhaps when playing with kids or first-timers.)
+Add this rule:

+> If a person comes from _between two players_ ( = they didn't start walking from another's front door), you may ignore any _one decoration_ from their requirements.

+This makes it easier to attract Persons in certain situations, without being overpowered.

+**Want a less cutthroat game?** Don't allow placing decorations in other player's homes.

+**Want a more strategic game?**
+* Start with 4 cards each.
+* Whenever you add a new Person to the game, you may pick _any_ card from the row in the center of the table.
+* (If that's too overwhelming, keep a market of 4 faceup Persons at any time.
+Keep the rest as a facedown deck, unpickable until revealed.)

+{{% /rules-block %}}

 {{% rules-block heading="Beginner Set" %}}